gluster/libgfapi-python/doc/markdown/dev_guide.md

 The functional tests expects a GlusterFS `test` volume to be created and accessible.

+Note: You may need to update your test configuration file, located at `test/test.conf` with your hostname and volume name.
 To run the functional tests, please type:

 ```